sothawo/taboo/README.md

 # taboo
-a small collection of backend and frontend implementations for a bookmark service.
+a small collection of service, repository and frontend implementations for a bookmark service.

 ## purpose of this project